ShiftSpace/promises/readme.txt

     result = result + 5;
   }

-With Promises you can accomplish the same thing with the following:
+With Promises you can accomplish the same thing with:

   function bar()
   {